Country overview: Sweden

 5 Share of persons aged 0+ with an equivalent disposable income below the at-risk-of-poverty threshold, which is set at 60 % of the national median equivalised disposable income (after social transfers).

+Drug prevention activities in Sweden are a key element of A Cohesive Strategy for Alcohol, Narcotic Drugs, Doping, and Tobacco Policy 2011–15.
 The organisation and implementation of prevention activities for licit and illicit substances is mainly the responsibility of regional and local governments.
-However, the Swedish National Institute of Public Health provides overall coordination and monitoring of prevention activities.
-All 21 counties have a county coordinator to synchronise and promote evidence-based prevention measures at the regional and local level, and in 2011 about half had substance use prevention strategies in place and seven had respective action plans.
-Municipalities also bear the main responsibility for implementation of prevention measures.
-Approximately 75 % of the municipalities have now appointed a full-time or part-time drug coordinator for the alcohol and drug prevention work at community level, and a key component in preventive work is the support of municipality management.
+However, the Swedish National Institute of Public Health, as well as being directly responsible for implementation of some activities under the Policy, also provides overall coordination and monitoring of prevention activities.
+All 21 counties have a county coordinator to synchronise and promote evidence-based prevention measures at the regional and local level, and in 2012 about 70 % had substance use prevention strategies in place and half had respective action plans.
+Municipalities also bear the main responsibility for the implementation of prevention measures.
+Approximately 75 % of the municipalities have now appointed a full-time or part-time drug coordinator for alcohol and drug prevention work at the community level, and a key component in preventive work is the support of municipality management.

-School-based prevention programmes play an important role in municipalities and schools, and they are mainly implemented in the context of promoting a healthy school environment.
+School-based prevention interventions, mostly non-manualised, play an important role in municipalities and schools, and they are mainly implemented in the context of promoting a healthy school environment.
 They cover both licit and illicit substances.
-Several interventions focus on the development of children’s social and emotional capacity.
-In 2010 social and emotional training was implemented in about half of Swedish municipalities, while School Comet was applied in one-third of municipalities.
+Several interventions focus on the development of children’s social and emotional capacity, and many schools also have in place interventions that involve parents.

-In recent years an increasing number of recreational settings, such as clubs and restaurants, have adopted environmental prevention measures, such as norm-setting among staff and the use of controlling approaches that limit access to drug-intoxicated clients.
-About one in 10 Swedish municipalities had programmes in recreational settings in 2011.
+In recent years an increasing number of recreational settings, such as clubs and restaurants, have adopted environmental prevention measures, such as norm-setting among staff and the use of controlling approaches that limit drug-intoxicated clients’ access to the setting.
+About 15 % Swedish municipalities had programmes in recreational settings in 2012.

 A special characteristic of the prevention culture in Sweden within the European context — alongside the importance given to checking individuals for signs of drug use — is the strong local community-based delivery of prevention, which tackles alcohol alongside illicit drugs and carries out a considerable amount of research into new prevention approaches.